 If you're using Digital Samba or integrating it into your own product, lighting plays a critical role in user experience.
 Clear video quality:

 In regulated sectors or privacy-first apps, this visual sharpness can be the difference between a great virtual experience and a frustrating one.
+Pairing good lighting with a solid background setup makes an even bigger difference.

-Even the best ring light won’t save your video quality if it’s used incorrectly.
-These common mistakes can undermine your presence on calls, webinars, and recordings—especially when your audience includes clients, patients, or colleagues in sensitive sectors.
+Even the best ring light won't save your video quality if it's used incorrectly.
+These common mistakes can undermine your presence on calls, webinars, and recordings – especially when your audience includes clients, patients, or colleagues in sensitive sectors.

-Placing the light above or below eye level casts shadows under your nose, eyes, and chin—making you look tired or distorted.
+Placing the light above or below eye level casts shadows under your nose, eyes, and chin – making you look tired or distorted.

 Fix it: Always position the light at or slightly above eye level and centred with your camera.